 Command 2: ls

 ls stands for “list” and it lets you list all the files and folders in a given directory.
-If you don’t supply any options, it’ll simply show you all the files and folders in your current directory.
+If you don’t supply any options, it’ll simply show you all the files and folders in your current directory (but not hidden files!).
 Note that “folder” is used interchangeably for “directory” in this tutorial, and the same goes for “subfolder” and “subdirectory”.

 To list everything including hidden files that start with “.” (e.g. “.htaccess”):

 To list everything with useful details such as permissions, owner name, owner group, file size, and time of modification:

 To list everything with all those useful details, while making the file sizes human readable (e.g. “15519700” bytes becomes “148MB” – much easier!)